JohnGiorgi/deeplearning.ai-coursera-notes/docs/readme.md

 If the errors due to other causes >> errors due to cause of interest, it will likely be more productive to ignore our cause of interest for the time being and seek another source of error we can try to minimize.

-Now as you're doing error analysis, sometimes you notice that some of your examples in your dev sets are mislabeled.
-So what do you do about that?
-Let's discuss that in the next video.
+> In this case, _cause of interest_ is just our idea for improving our leaning algorithm, e.g., _fix pictures of dogs being recognized as cats_

-#### Cleaning up incorrectly labeled data
+### Cleaning up incorrectly labeled data

-In supervised learning, we have (typically) hand-labeled training data.
+In supervised learning, we (typically) have hand-labeled training data.
 What if we realize that some examples are _incorrectly labeled?_ First, lets consider our training set.

-> In an effort to be clear, we use __mislabeled__ when we are referring to examples the ML algo labeled incorrectly and **incorrectly** labeled when we are referring to examples in the training data set with the wrong label.
+> In an effort to be less ambiguous, we use __mislabeled__ when we are referring to examples the ML algo labeled incorrectly and **incorrectly** labeled when we are referring to examples in the training data set with the wrong label.

-##### Training set
+#### Training set

 Deep learning algorithms are quite robust to **random** errors in the training set.
-If the errors are reasonably **random** and the dataset is big enough (i.e., the errors make up only a tiny proportion of all example) performance of our algorithm is unlikely to be affected.
+If the errors are reasonably **random** and the dataset is big enough (i.e., the errors make up only a tiny proportion of all examples) performance of our algorithm is unlikely to be affected.

-**Systematic error** are much more of a problem.
-Taking as example our cat classifier again, if labelers mistakingly label all white dogs as cats, this will dramatically impact performance of our classifier, which is likely to labels white dogs as cats with high degree of confidence.
+**Systematic errors** are much more of a problem.
+Taking as example our cat classifier again, if labelers mistakingly label all white dogs as cats, this will dramatically impact performance of our classifier, which is likely to labels white dogs as cats with _high degree of confidence_.

-##### Dev/test set
+#### Dev/test set

-If you suspect that our many _incorrectly_ labeled examples in your dev or test set, you can add another column to your error analysis table where you track these incorrectly labeled examples.
+If you suspect that there are many _incorrectly_ labeled examples in your dev or test set, you can add another column to your error analysis table where you track these incorrectly labeled examples.
 Depending on the total percentage of these examples, you can decide if it is worth the time to go through and correct all _incorrectly_ labeled examples in your dev or test set.

 There are some special considerations when correcting incorrect dev/test set examples, namely:

-- apply the same process to your dev and test sets to make sure they continue to come from the same distribution.
+- apply the same process to your dev and test sets to make sure they continue to come from the same distribution
 - considering examining examples your algorithm got right as well as ones it got wrong
-- train and dev/test data may now come from different distributions - this is not necessarily a problem.
+- train and dev/test data may now come from different distributions --- this is not necessarily a problem

 #### Build quickly, then iterate